Bed Bath & Beyond. Maybe you’ve heard of it? Perhaps it rings a bell but you can’t place it? Maybe you’ve seen it on the news?

 A better business system is not about product

-Many people come to me excited about a new product idea that they believe is truly innovative and worth investing in.
-My response is that the world is full of great products.
+While anyone can technically start a business, very few create businesses that continue to thrive.
+It’s easy for people to get excited about an idea of a new product that they believe is truly innovative and worth investing in.
+The truth is, the world is full of great products.

 In the B (big business) and I (investor) quadrant, however, the most important thing is the system behind the product or idea.
 Case in point, most of us can cook a better hamburger than McDonald’s, but few of us can build a better business system.